Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 # Development / Prototyping

 This project was difficult to implement, primarily because of the RPi development framework being imature, and me not wanting to learn it just for this one project.
+Also this was prior to RP introducing the debug probe, which would have helped.

 ![Development unit](:E-Paper-Clock_Prototype2.jpg)